alex-swki/magicpack/README.md

 _NEXT_PUBLIC_PAGE_DESC2="When your computer is running, you can connect via Remote Desktop."_
 Enter any string you like in here for the 2nd paragraph.

+## API
+If you do not want to use the front-end, use the API of my application to wake up your PCs.
+Simply HTTP Post to /api/wake
+Request Body:

+    {"mac": "A1:B2:C3:4D:5E:6F"}